ARMmbed/mbed-client/docs/Introduction.md

 There are two types of resources you can create:

 - Static: you set the value of the resource once and it does not change during the course of operations.
 - Dynamic: the value is expected to change during the course of operations.
-Therefore, the value is fetched from setter APIs every time the server requests a `GET` operation.
+Therefore, the value is fetched from setter APIs every time the server requests a read operation.

 Here is an example of creating a custom static Resource: